derekolsen/koala/README.md

 A web scraper that sends UDP video over a local network

+## Requirements

+Requires the following packages:

+- xvfb
+- chromium
+- ffmpeg

+Important: the $chrome environment variable must either be set to your chromium binary or manually changed in line 2 of `koala`

 ## Usage

 Create stream descriptor files using the `00-test` template in the streams folder.
 All files in that folder will be implemented as streams.
 Be careful to avoid using the same destination port in two different streams.